 The Nibi Walk ceremony walks along the roads that follow the river most closely.
 Often we are on country highways.
 We may not visually see the river.
 Yet we are always carrying the river.

 Ngah izitchigay nibi ohnjay– Anishinabe language for “I will do it for the water.”
 We say this phrase whenever we pass the water – both the person giving the water and the person receiving the water say it.
 The short video below can help you practice pronouncing these words and illustrates how the walkers keep the water moving the entire time, even during the pass.

 If you feel called, we welcome you to walk with us for any length of time.

 Please plan to be self-sufficient.
 You are responsible for your own lodging and food costs.
 Be prepared to camp.

 During the day the walkers are accompanied by a cars.
 Sometimes we try to consolidate cars and arrange for people to leave their cars at a location – everyone gets back to their car by the end of the day.
-When traveling by floating lodge logistics are a little different and only 6 people can be on the lodge at once.

 Things to bring:

 - Please bring a refillable water bottle, we do not want to purchase any bottled water.

 - Bring your own plates and silverware for shared meals at the beginning and end of the day so you do not need to rely heavily on disposables.

 - If you have high visibility clothing (reflective vests for biking, for example) that can be useful.